 Armuchee in Floyd County, Georgia — The American South (South Atlantic)

 Location.
-34° 25.611′ N, 85° 9.32′ W. Marker is in Armuchee, Georgia, in Floyd County.
-Marker is at the intersection of Floyd Springs Road and Rosedale Road, on the left when traveling south on Floyd Springs Road.
-Touch for map.
+34° 22.279′ N, 85° 10.369′ W. Marker is in Armuchee, Georgia, in Floyd County.
+Marker is on Martha Berry Highway (U.S. 27) 0 miles south of Little Texas Valley Road NWTouch for map.
 Marker is in this post office area: Armuchee GA 30105, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 10, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 846 times since then and 20 times this year.
-Photos: 1, 2, 3, 4. submitted on May 10, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+It was originally submitted on May 10, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,443 times since then and 20 times this year.
+Photos: 1, 2. submitted on May 10, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.